danidiaz/dep-t/README.md

 The companion package
 [dep-t-advice](http://hackage.haskell.org/package/dep-t-advice) provides a
-general method extending the behaviour of `DepT`-effectful functions, in a manner reminiscent of aspect-oriented programming.
+general method of extending the behaviour of `DepT`-effectful functions, in a way reminiscent of aspect-oriented programming.

 ## Caveats